The Dervin-Langer-Selle-Vacek Farm History

 On March 9, 1861, Dervin deeded three of the acres of his farm to the Roman Catholic Archdiocese of Milwaukee.
 A church was built that year and the parish of the Holy Assumption organized.
 A parsonage was built in 1873.
 In 1896, Edward Collins donated an additional half acre of land which is on the north end of the premises.
 Services were held there until 1908, when the church was destroyed by fire.
 The cemetery remains.
 The parsonage was sold to Emil Richter who moved it to Clyman to use as his residence.
 This is why the current farm is only 157 acres.

-In April 1879, the Dervins joined with a group of neighbors to file articles of incorporation for the Union Cheese Association.
-Although Hugh Dervin was listed as an incorporator, his son Richard signed the articles on incorporation.
+In April 1879, the Dervins joined with a group of neighbors to file articles of incorporation for the Union Cheese Association which built a cheese factory at the corner of Clymet Road and Highway M (Juneau Road).
+Although Hugh Dervin was listed as an incorporator, his son Richard signed the articles of incorporation.

 Hugh Dervin died on June 10, 1880 and was buried in Saint Bernard’s Cemetery in Watertown, Wisconsin.
 He was survived by his widow, Ann and five children: Richard, Mary Jane, Bridget, Ann and Hugh.
 A will had been prepared shortly before his death and on June 9, he signed it with an "X".
 A petition to probate the estate of Hugh Dervin was filed on July 6, 1880.
 The petition represented that the goods, chattels and personal property of the estate of the deceased amounted to about $700.00 and the real estate to about $8000.00.
 The inventory of October 29, 1880 valued the farm at $3200.00 and the other personal estate at $561.00, as follows: